TestMasterHub/testmasterhub-app-support/README.md

 # 🧪 TestmasterHub – App Support

-Welcome to the official support repository for **TestmasterHub**, a powerful API testing automation suite designed for Windows using **Electron.js** + **React.js**.
+Welcome to the official support repository for **TestmasterHub**, a powerful API testing automation suite designed for Windows.
 This repo is dedicated to issue tracking, feedback, and feature suggestions for the desktop app.

 ---